 In my whole life, I have known no wise people (over a broad subject matter area) who didn’t read all the time – none, zero.
 You’d be amazed at how much Warren reads [he’s purported to spend 80% of his day reading] – and at how much I read.
 My children laugh at me.
 They think I’m a book with a couple of legs sticking out.

-Timeless books that most shaped my thinking in 2016 were:
+Books that shaped my thinking in 2016

 Thinking Fast & Slow by Daniel Kahneman.
 A seminal book about how our brain is hardwired by evolution to think, reading this book and improving your understanding and awareness of your brains deliberate flaws will help you improve your own thinking and decision making.
 Ironically for a book about cognitive biases, so powerful was this book’s effect on me that I regard it as probably the most influential book I’ve ever read.
+Inspired by the book, I’ve also written about the cognitive biases of entrepreneurs, as identified by Kahneman.

 Sapiens: A Brief History of Humankind, by Yuval Noah Harari.
 Harari is without doubt one of the best contemporary meta-thinkers, with the ability to weave ideas and words into compelling philosophies.
 He charts our origins from hunter gatherers 2.5 million years ago on to the rise of Homo Sapiens 200,000 years ago, then takes the reader through the Cognitive Revolution 70,000 years ago, the Agrarian Revolution 10,000 years ago, into the Scientific Revolution in the 1500s, the Industrial Revolution in the late 1700s and on to the present.
 As humans we are very good at seeing things from our own perspective and within short windows of time.
 This book will seriously challenge your horizons.